 The Group and the Company consider whether contracts include other promises that constitute separate performance obligations and to which a portion of the transaction price needs to be allocated.
-In determining the transaction price, the Group and the Company consider the effects of variable consideration.
+In determining the transaction price, the Group and the Company consider the effects of variable consideration such that the revenue is measured at an amount that reflects the expected consideration for those goods.
 No element of financing is deemed present, as payment is generally made on the basis of cash on delivery or up to 60 days of credit.